 For access to Tidepedia, please email email@example.com, and include your first and last name, email address and the government or military organisation you represent.
 Industry and academia are encouraged to participate but require sponsorship from NATO, or from a national government or military representative.

-The list of Spring 2022 TIDE Sprint tracks is below.
+Fall 2022 TIDE Sprint will feature 10 diverse tracks, listed below.
 Detailed agendas are in the final stages of development, so if you have something to contribute to a particular track, please contact the track lead:

 TIDE Hackathon – is a ‘deep-dive’ into difficult interoperability problems to see if new or emerging technologies will provide the solution.
 We bring teams of enthusiastic IT and software experts into a competitive environment for a 1-week period of intense ‘hacking’.
 What they achieve over such a short time is surprising, with rapid demonstrations of novel technologies to help understand technology, identify future requirements, or even develop software solutions!